 Every student undertakes a research project that runs throughout the latter part of the year.
 This project allows you to apply what you’ve learned to a piece of research focusing on a real-world problem, and it can be used to explore and develop your specific interests.

-Throughout the research project, you’ll produce an independent study, reflecting the knowledge and skills you’ve acquired.
-This will enable you to gain experience of planning, executing and reporting a research work of the type you will undertake in an industrial or academic environment.
-You’ll also have access to some of the outstanding facilities in School of Chemical and Process Engineering.
+Throughout the research project, you’ll work alongside PhD students and experienced researchers developing an innovative, independent piece of work, reflecting the knowledge and skills you’ve acquired.
+This will enable you to gain experience of planning, executing and reporting research work of the type you’ll undertake in an industrial or academic environment.
+You’ll also have access to some of the outstanding facilities in the School of Chemical and Process Engineering.

-You’ll choose your topic – normally related to one of our world-class research areas – and work closely with your supervisor to apply what you’ve learned to a real-life problem.
+You’ll choose your topic from a list of options — normally related to one of our world-class research areas — and work closely with your supervisor to apply what you’ve learned to a real-life problem.

 Previous projects have included:

 - Potential of marine biomass for production of chemicals and biofuels

 - Influence of particle size on the analytical and chemical properties of Miscanthus energy crop

 - Assessing the exposure of commuters to traffic-generated particles: